MartinMars100/library-manager-4/README.md

+This Application, Library Manager, is Project 10 of the Treehouse Techdegree Program.
-This Application Helps A Library Manage it's books, patrons, and loans.
+The App helps a library manage it's books, patrons, and loans.
 It features a Sequelize Database.

 ## To Start the Website